-Prior Learning college credit may be granted for acceptable results on tests or projects identified by Ozarka College faculty provided the credit does not duplicate previous college credit, and has been approved by the Provost.
+Prior Learning college credit may be granted for acceptable results on tests or projects identified by Ozarka College faculty provided the credit does not duplicate previous college credit, and has been approved by the Vice President of Academic Affairs.
 Students who feel qualified through previous work experience, coursework, or placement test scores to take such tests must contact their advisors and the Office of the Registrar before signing up for the relevant course.